Final report for GNC20-310

 In August 2021, we facilitated a 4-hour long outreach and extension booth in the Horticulture Building at the Minnesota State fair.
 We interacted with an estimated number of 50 members of the general public, which included students, homeowners, and farmers.
 At this event, we conducted a hands-on experiment to demonstrate the role of microorganisms in providing soil nutrients and contributing to health soil structure.
 We also displayed different cover crop options, and provided advice on when/why to apply microbial inoculants.

-We are in the first phase of this two-year study.
-This grant has greatly helped to improve our awareness of how summer cover crop decomposition processes impact soil microbial activity.
+This project has helped to improve our awareness of how summer cover crop decomposition processes impact soil microbial activity.
 We were surprised to find few differences between legume and non-legume cover crop treatments.
 These preliminary results could suggest that legume cover crops provide a longer-term, stable source of organic nitrogen for cash crop growth without enriching microbes that would rapidly metabolize nitrogen inputs, leading to its loss.
 In particular, crimson clover appears promising because it did not stimulate nitrifying or denitrifying activity relative to other treatments, including controls.
 Crimson clover has also performed well in recruiting beneficial insects, which is an emerging finding from the larger SARE grant to which this student fellowship contributes.
-This work allows us to holistically consider multiple ecosystem services from summer cover crops and provide recommendations to growers in year two of the study.
+This work allows us to holistically consider multiple ecosystem services from summer cover crops and provide recommendations to organic growers.